What Makes for Healthy Fish in an Aquarium and What Does Not?

 - Water parameters do need to be monitored.
 Ammonia should be close to zero as should Nitrites.
 There can be a small amount of Nitrates, up to about 40 ppm, with no affects. pH should be stable, which is more important than trying to find a certain pH for fish species.
 This is done with a KH of 50ppm or higher, which stables the pH.
 GH should be maintained anywhere from 100 to 500 ppm.

-Important mineral Cations (part of GH) are HIGHLY recommended for proper Redox balance (aka fish health/immunity).
+Important mineral Cations (part of GH) are HIGHLY recommended for proper Redox balance (aka fish health/immunity and lowering oxidative stress).
 Proper minerals improve very important body function of the fish.

 This is essential for long-term health and is often MISSED by fish keepers.

 A quote from experienced professionals:

 “More importantly as to respiration, the surface epithelia of gills and body surfaces are protected from direct interaction with the environment by mucous and intercellular junctions.
 Fish mucous has been postulated to have calcium binding properties.

 Mucous is a glycoprotein and could serve as a calcium chelating agent retarding ion loss from epithelial cells as a charged surface coat or barrier and thus is dependent on calcium for normal function…”